Nia-TN1012/docker-concrete5/README.md

 ## Legal Disclaimer

 The author and Chronoir.net accept no any responsibility for any obstacles or damages caused by using this Dokcer image and docker-compose.
 Please be understanding of this beforehand.

 ## Release Notes

-* 2018/09/10: Release.
+* 2018/09/10: First release.
 Made the same middleware installation part common as `niatn1012/apache-php-cc5`.
 Corrected a partial file on the docker-compose side.
 * 2018/09/08: Created beta version